amindeed/Gmail-AutoResponder/worklog.md

 - I couldn't keep the same work pace in the last couple of days due to some preoccupations.
 So I'm just trying to keep my daily commitment..

 ## 2020-04-29
-- I checked two online posts that I had added to `raw_notes.md` [on March 28](https://github.com/amindeed/Gmail-AutoResponder/commit/de9ba3b6137a64de4cd3815f814324f02d179169?short_path=deb3f38#diff-deb3f38e414de594d3421071ed162325).
+- **Telling whether it is a G-Suite or a Free account :** I checked two online posts that I had added to `raw_notes.md` [on March 28](https://github.com/amindeed/Gmail-AutoResponder/commit/de9ba3b6137a64de4cd3815f814324f02d179169?short_path=deb3f38#diff-deb3f38e414de594d3421071ed162325).
 [One of them](https://www.labnol.org/code/20592-gsuite-account-check) suggests a method that doesn't seem to work any longer.
 [The other](https://stackoverflow.com/questions/57902993/google-app-script-to-check-if-an-email-exists-in-domain) suggests a seemingly working solution relying on the [Admin SDK Directory Service](https://developers.google.com/apps-script/advanced/admin-sdk-directory) that needs to be [enabled](https://developers.google.com/apps-script/guides/services/advanced#enabling_advanced_services) from the Script Editor UI through `Resources->Advanced Google Services...`, which I'm trying to avoid at the moment (unless it's required by other app features and/or makes things easier).
 - But, at the end, it seems that we can simply check whether script user's email address ends with `gmail.com` or some custom domain name!
 So I guess I'll settle with this for the moment :

     ```javascript